-Families of preschool students born in 2008 who are receiving special education services received this letter.
+Families of preschool students born in 2009 who are eligible for special education services will receive this letter.

 A Shared Path to Success: A Parent's Guide to Special Education Services for School-Age Children

-This comprehensive guide details parents' roles and rights and outlines the processes associated with special education identification, referral and services.
+This comprehensive guide details parents' or guardians' roles and rights and outlines the processes associated with special education identification, referral and services.